mattsunderland/csi21S/233/README.md

 ![other](../object3.png)
 _When emailing, put "233" in the subject_

+~~Office hours MW 5:00-6:30 on Blackboard Collaborate~~
-Office hours MW 5:00-6:30 on Blackboard Collaborate
+Office hours after class (MW) on Blackboard Collaborate

 # Day 1 Checklist
 1. Confirm your preferred email on CunyFirst > Self Service > Personal Info